-Many people equate money and the accumulation of it the fulfillment of their desires.
+Many people equate money and the accumulation of it with the fulfillment of their desires.
 We believe it will bring us happiness, yet no matter how much we seem to earn, we always want more.
 The pursuit of money is what causes many people to confuse those things they want with what they really need.
 So many people go through life not realizing that happiness does not happen when we yearn for things we lack.

 In addition to longing for money, we also tend to yearn for things that we have lost or things that have passed us by.
 Our memories tend only to remember what we want them to remember, distorting our images of the past.
 This type of wishful thinking distracts us from enjoying what we have, right now.